Welcome to today's edition of the Rush 24-7 podcast.

 I mean, the way this stuff has been positioned, who doesn't want to save the planet?

-Who wants a polar bear's drum?
+Who wants a polar bear's drunk?

 Nobody wants that.

-And Rachel no longer you don't, do you?
+And Rachel no longer, you don't, do you?

-She no longer believes the gunk, but she at one time was a prisoner of this stuff, and there are a lot of people who are.
+But she at one time was a prisoner of this stuff, and there are a lot of people who are.

 Do we have time here?